 - Network Access Authority (NAA): The NAA is a component that decides whether an Access Requestor (AR) should be granted access.
-The NAA may consult a TNC Server to determine whether the AR's integrity measurements comply with the NAA's security policy.
-In many cases, an NAA will be an AAA Server but this is not required. - TNC Server (TNCS): The TNCS is a component that manages the flow of messages between IMVs and IMCs, gathers IMV Action Recommendations from IMVs, and combines those recommendations (based on policy) into an overall TNCS Action-Recommendation to the NAA.
+The NAA consults a TNC Server to determine whether the AR's integrity measurements comply with the PDP's security policy.
+In many cases, an NAA will be included within a AAA Server but this is not required. - TNC Server (TNCS): The TNCS is a component that manages the flow of messages between IMVs and IMCs, gathers IMV Action Recommendations from IMVs, and combines those recommendations (based on policy) into an overall TNCS Action-Recommendation to the NAA.